rschristopher/rschristopher.github.io/src/pow/understand-the-terms.md

 ### Block height and weight

-Every block in the timechain has a valid *proof of work* hash, and is also indexed by its block height.
+Every block has
+ a valid *proof of work* hash,
+ and is also indexed by its
+ block height.
-Block height is simply the number of blocks prior to any given block.
+Block height is simply the number of blocks prior to any given block, and is used to index that block.
 E.g., block height
  [772,615](https://mempool.space/block/00000000000000000003af8ff6f35d69425cc88d4af0be2312e1a74f8223ca4c)
  has exactly 772,615 blocks